highchair/artinruins-com/_property/south-street-power.md

     sizes: '1173, 880'
   - url: south-street-ppl-1964c-02.jpg
     sizes: '1200, 900'
+  - url: south-street-unknown-1970c-02.jpg
+    caption: 'Undated, the power plant at night in black and white'
+    sizes: '1599, 1256'
   - url: south-street-unknown-1970c-01.jpg
     caption: 'Found on Pinterest, original author and date unknown.
 Our guess is 1970s.
 This structure was built in the 1950s and contained two steam generators.'
     sizes: '768, 924'